KDE/documentation-develop-kde-org/content/docs/getting-started/saving_and_loading.md

 We'll get into the details of mainwindow.cpp in a while.

-### savingloadingui.rc
+### texteditorui.rc

-This is identical to usingactionsui.rc from the [previous tutorial](../using_actions) except the name has changed to 'savingloading'.
+This is identical to texteditorui.rc from the [previous tutorial](../using_actions).
 We do not need to add any information about any of the [KStandardAction](docs:kconfigwidgets;KStandardAction) since the placement of those actions is handled automatically by XMLGUI system.

 ## Explanation